glindsey/MetaHack/README.md

 The following commands are currently in place, although some (most?) are not yet fully implemented. ~~Strikeout~~ indicates commands that may be planned but are currently not recognized at all.

-* `CTRL-A` - Attack a direction.
-Although attacking is usually automatic for hostile creatures, this forces an attack on something non-hostile, or something that isn't a creature (like a door).
+* `CTRL-A` - Attire/adorn yourself with an item (e.g. wear it).
+Using this with @ (yourself) will attempt to remove everything you are wearing; using it with an already worn item will attempt to remove it.
 * ~~`CTRL-B` - Nothing yet; maybe beg for your life?
 That would be interesting.~~
 * `CTRL-C` - Close item(s).
 Also used to close doors/grates/etc.
 * `CTRL-D` - Drop item(s).